-Yovanovitch’s 2012 redo of Hotel Marignan—dotted with artworks collected by the hotel’s owner—sees its 50 rooms, lobby, bar, restaurant, and screening room outfitted with light oak floors and wall paneling and a mix of vintage and contemporary custom furnishings, many of his own design.
+Yovanovitch’s 2012 redo of Hotel Marignan—dotted with artworks collected by the hotel’s owner—sees its 50 rooms, lobby, bar, restaurant, and screening room outfitted with light oak floors and wall panelling and a mix of vintage and contemporary custom furnishings, many of his own design.

-As its name suggests, this Amsterdam boutique hotel is a former music school, but it actually began life as the Rijkspostspaarbank (Dutch Savings Bank), which commissioned architect Daniel Knuttel to build the stone-and-brick neo-Gothic edifice near the city’s Museumplein (museum quarter) at the end of the 19th century.
+As its name suggests, this Amsterdam boutique hotel is a former music school, but it actually began life as the Rijkspostspaarbank (Dutch Savings Bank), which commissioned architect Daniel Knuttel to build the stone-and-brick neo-Gothic edifice near the city’s Museumplein (Museum quarter) at the end of the 19th century.

 Italian minimalist Piero Lissoni turned the conservatory into a 129-room hotel in 2011, the first of the Set’s properties, all in equally historic buildings.
-A soaring glass atrium encloses the former courtyard, while shades of ivory, ecru, gray, and brown define the sleek rooms, which include furnishings from Kartell and Cassina.
+A soaring glass atrium encloses the former courtyard, while shades of ivory, ecru, grey, and brown define the sleek rooms, which include furnishings from Kartell and Cassina.

 *Das Stue, Berlin